 How much are early repayment charges?

 The early repayment charge will vary depending on the lender and the mortgage product.
-If a mortgage can potentially charge an ERC then it is usually between 1% and 5% of the outstanding mortgage balance.
+If a mortgage can potentially charge an ERC then it is usually between 1% and 5% of the outstanding mortgage balance but your mortgage contract will outline the exact limits and charges that apply to your mortgage deal.

 While in some instances the ERC may be set at a fixed rate for an agreed period, it can also reduce over time.
 For example, it is not unusual for the ERC on a five year fixed rate mortgage to be 5% of the outstanding balance in year 1 and then reduce as shown in the table below.
 It means that from year 6 the ERC is removed altogether.